dnakoni/nakodx-file-retriever/README.md

 - Use the command `NAKODX: Retrieve File from Server` to rapidly select and download any metadata type (e.g., `ApexClass`, `LightningComponentBundle`) directly from your Salesforce org.
 - The extension provides an intuitive interface where you can start typing the metadata type or item name to quickly filter the results.

-### Caching for Performance
+### Caching for Performance (Optional)
-- Metadata types and their items are cached per Salesforce org.
-This caching ensures faster retrieval on subsequent requests, significantly enhancing performance when working with large orgs.
+- Metadata types and their items are (optionally) cached per Salesforce org for faster subsequent retrievals.
+You can disable caching or tune its retention period in settings (see Configuration below).

 ### Cache Management
-- The extension includes cache management commands:
+- When caching is enabled, the extension adds commands to clear cached data for the current org:
   - **Clear Types Cache:** `NAKODX: Retrieve File from Server - Clear Types Cache`
   - **Clear Items Cache:** `NAKODX: Retrieve File from Server - Clear Items Cache`

-These commands allow you to manually refresh caches to retrieve the latest metadata from your Salesforce org.
+Disabling caching in settings instantly removes all in-memory and on-disk cache files and hides the above cache-clearing commands from the Command Palette.

 ---